sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 Start thinking about:

-- Rewriting imperative code with mutations in a purely declarative way to improve its readability.
+- Rewriting imperative code with mutation in a purely declarative way to improve its readability.
 - Keeping the complete object shape in a single place; when we create a new object, make its shape as clear as possible.
 - Deduplicating logic and separating “what” from “how.”
 - Avoiding mutation of function parameters to prevent hard-to-find bugs.
 - Using `map()` / `filter()` chaining instead of `reduce()`.
-- Making mutations explicit if you have to use them.
+- Making mutation explicit if you have to have it.
-- Preventing mutations in your code using a linter or read-only types.
+- Preventing mutation in your code using a linter or read-only types.